flosell/devops-101-lambdacd/README.md

 ## Usage

+_(Note: this could be fully automated but for demonstration purposes currently isn't)_

 * fork and clone this repo
-* configure your own fork as the repo in `src/devops_101_pipeline/meta`
+* configure your own fork as the repo in `src/devops_101_pipeline/meta`, commit and push your changes
-* `bin/setup-env/set-up-env.sh` will set up an initial pipeline on AWS that will deploy a dummy application.
+* call `bin/setup-env/set-up-env.sh` to set up an initial environment with two servers, one for you app, the other one for lambdacd
-* your pipeline code is in `src/`.
-Make some changes, push them and have a look at your meta-pipeline.
-It will now build a new instance of the pipeline and (after you trigger the last step) redeploy itself.
+* call `export LAMBDACD_HOST=<ci server ip>`
+* call `lein run` to start LambdaCD
+* open LambdaCD in your browser: http://localhost:8080
+* run the meta-pipeline, this will deploy LambdaCD from the repository to the server you specified in `LAMBDACD_HOST`
+* after the meta-pipeline is done, you now have a fully functional LambdaCD instance on your server.
+You can stop the local instance.
+  You can now run your pipeline to deploy a dummy app to the server.
+  Make changes to your pipeline and push them.
+This will trigger the meta-pipeline, deploying a new version of LambdaCD with your changes.

 ## License